 The animals are not well...

 FOUR PAWS’ team headed by Dr. Amir Khalil entered the ravaged city of Mosul on early Tuesday morning to find the zoo and its exhausted inhabitants in a disastrous state.
 Although alive, both animals look miserable and are suffering from many diseases caused by malnutrition and lack of veterinary care.
-Both the bear, Lulu, and the lion, Simba, have very bad teeth.
-In addition, the bear suffers from pneumonia and the lion has bad joints.
+Both the bear, Lula, and the lion, Simba, have very bad teeth, in addition the bear suffers from pneumonia and the lion has ill joints.
 Their cages were polluted with debris.
 FOUR PAWS accompanied by local volunteers provided the animals with food and first aid.
 The cages were cleaned and the bear and the lion were provided with urgently needed help.

 © FOUR PAWS

 Food and medicine for the next four weeks

 The food will be distributed with the help of local volunteers.
 The health condition of the animals is still far from good, but veterinary care should help them to overcome the hardest time and we are hopeful they will recover.

 If you want to support our work, please cllick on the donate button.